camfassett/pft-data-viz/README.md

 # pft-data-viz
-the data collected by the U.S. Press Freedom Tracker, visualized using d3. guidance by my friend Radames, review by Harris Lapiroff at Freedom of the Press Foundation
+the data collected by the U.S. Press Freedom Tracker, visualized using d3.

 work in progress